gabstopper/smc-python/smc/docs/source/getting_started.rst

 Oftentimes these objects are cross referenced within the configuration, like when creating rule or NAT policy.
+All calls to create() will return an :py:class:`smc.api.web.SMCResult` which will hold the attributes necessary to determine if the creation was successful, and if not, the reason.
+The href attribute will have the new HREF for the created object and msg attribute will hold an error message, if any.

 Examples of creating elements are as follows: